OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/overview.rst

 |admin_view|

-OpenNebula Fireedge is a web server built using Node.js.
+OpenNebula FireEdge is a web server built using Node.js.
 Its purposes is twofold:

  - extra functionality for :ref:`sunstone <sunstone>`
  - :ref:`oneprovision <ddc_usage>` web interface.

-Fireedge uses as a Node.js :ref:`OpenNebula Cloud API <introapis>` wrapper, to communicate with oned's XMLRPC API.
+FireEdge uses as a Node.js :ref:`OpenNebula Cloud API <introapis>` wrapper, to communicate with oned's XMLRPC API.